tanishige/avd-demo/lab-provisionning/README.md

 - Lab 04 : `lab04-setup.yml`
 - Lab 05 : `lab05-setup.yml`
 - Lab 06 : `lab06-setup.yml`

+All labs topology are generated using template saved under [templates](templates) folder.

 To completely reset lab, following playbook can be used: